Last Updated on

 Haemorrhoids are very painful, and constipation increases the pain during bowel movement.
 Include plenty of fibre in your diet and drink lots of water.
 You can also use a stool softener.

-Most of the time, pain in the body or the joints gets relieved with the application of hot bags or ice packs.
+Most of the time, pain in the body or the joints gets relieved with the application of heating pads or ice packs.
 Keep them handy and apply whenever you have time.
-They work amazingly well to relieve the built up stress in your muscles.
+They work amazingly well to relieve the built-up stress in your muscles.